 Much class time will be devoted to communication exercises and public speaking activities.
-Class time will also be used for lecture/discussion on course topics covered in the text and class handouts.
-Class discussion and student participation in class activities will be stressed.
+Class time will be used for lecture and discussion on course topics covered in the text and class handouts.
+Students will participate in group discussions to allow for peer-to-peer Class discussion and student participation in class activities will be stressed.

 - 1. Students will be evaluated based on their performance on objective tests. - 2.
-Students will be evaluated based on their preparation and presentation of three major oral presentations. - Panel Discussion/Group Speech/Visual Aids - Speech to Inform/Visual Aids - Speech to Persuade/Critical Issue/Visual Aids - 3.
-Students will be evaluated based on written assignments and Communication Folder assignments.
-All written assignments must be typed in a Word document form. - 4.
-Students will be evaluated based on their class attendance and participation.
+Students will be evaluated based on their preparation and presentation of three major oral presentations.

+- Speech to Inform / Visual Aids - Speech to Persuade / Critical Issue - Speech Group Presentation - 3.
+Students will be evaluated on seven (7) written assignments.
+All written assignments must be typed or in Word document form. - 4.
+Students will be evaluated based on their class attendance and participation. - 5.
+Students will be evaluated on 15 online quizzes.
+Quiz Procedures are as follows: - a.
+Reading quizzes will be drawn from the chapters assigned and will be multiple-choice or true/false. - b.
+Reading quizzes are open for one week from assignment. - c.
+Quizzes are completed online via eLearn. - d.
+If a student misses a quiz due to illness the student should contact the instructor immediately upon his/her return to class. - No makeup quizzes will be given except in cases of documented personal illness or emergencies. - Makeup quizzes must be completed within one week.